richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 #### DEV Instance

-Navigate to the DEV instance of Synapse Studio >> Manage >> External Connections >> Linked Services, create a new working branch, and then click "+ New".
+Navigate to the DEV instance of Synapse Studio, then Manage >> External Connections >> Linked Services, create a new working branch, and then click "+ New".

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/c51e0d01-a1b3-405c-a4e5-ea4e9c6fa2cb" width="800" title="Snipped: December 7, 2023" />